Joseon Navy: Bangpaeseon

+A medium-sized combat ship from the late Joseon period armed with 4-6 cannons that erected shield plates on the hull to protect soldiers from enemy arrows and similar threats.
+It is also called a defensive ship (방선).
+It is smaller than a warship (전선) and larger than a military ship (병선).
+It is a combat ship that has shield plates of appropriate height erected on both sides of the upper deck to protect soldiers from enemy arrows and stones.
+This indicates that the bangpaeseon was developed alongside the bangeunseon during the Eulmyo Japanese invasions.
+However, there are no records of the bangpaeseon being used in actual combat during the Imjin War.
+It reappeared after the Imjin War, starting from the reign of Injo.

 Turtle Ship

 A pre-industrial assault ship clad in spike protruding hexagonal armored plates on the roof and designed for usually ramming enemy ships while firing at point-blank.
 Its crew complement usually comprised about 50 to 60 fighting marines and 70 rowers.
 The turtle ship carries 11 cannons on each side.
 There were two more cannon portholes on the front and back of the turtle ship.
 On the ship's top at the bow was a dragon's head used as an early form of psychological warfare.
 It's used as a projector that could generate and release sulfur to obscure vision and interfere with the enemy ships to maneuver and coordinate properly.
 It was also used as a third cannon port that could fit a cannon in the mouth of the dragon to be fired at enemy ships.
 The heavy cannons enabled the turtle ships to unleash a mass volley.